Regulations for the Administration of the University's Intellectual Property Policy

 (c) the identification of potential licensees;

 (d) the formation of a company to exploit the technology.

-4. Notwithstanding paragraph (2) (a) of regulation 3 above, Isis and the University may consult appropriate experts in the field of the intellectual property in question, on a confidential basis, in order (for example) to assist with an assessment of innovation or commercial potential.
+4. Notwithstanding paragraph (2) (a) of regulation 3 above, Oxford University Innovation Limited and the University may consult appropriate experts in the field of the intellectual property in question, on a confidential basis, in order (for example) to assist with an assessment of innovation or commercial potential.